Archy and Mehitabel

 Archy and Mehitabel (styled as archy and mehitabel) are fictional characters created in 1916 by Don Marquis, a columnist for The Evening Sun newspaper in New York City.
-Archy, a cockroach, and Mehitabel, an alley cat, appeared in hundreds of humorous verses and short stories in Marquis’ daily column, "The Sun Dial".
+Archy, a cockroach, and Mehitabel, an alley cat, appeared in hundreds of humorous verses and short stories in Marquis's daily column, "The Sun Dial".
 Their exploits were first collected in the 1927 book archy and mehitabel, which remains in print today, and in two later volumes, archys life of mehitabel (1933) and archy does his part (1935).
-Many editions are recognized by their iconic illustrations by George Herriman, the creator of Krazy Kat.
+Many editions are recognized by their distinctive illustrations by George Herriman, the creator of Krazy Kat.

 History

 Marquis introduced Archy into his daily newspaper column at New York's Evening Sun.
 Archy—whose name was always written in lower case in the book titles, but was upper case when Marquis would write about him in narrative form—was a cockroach who had been a free verse poet in a previous life, and took to writing stories and poems on an old typewriter at the newspaper office when everyone in the building had left.
-Archy would climb up onto the typewriter and hurl himself at the keys, laboriously typing out stories of the daily challenges and travails of a cockroach.
-Archy's best friend was Mehitabel, an alley cat.
+Archy would climb up onto the typewriter and jump on one key at a time, laboriously typing out stories of the daily challenges and travails of a cockroach.
+Archy's best friend was Mehitabel, an alley cat, who thought of herself as a reincarnated Cleopatra and one of "King Tut-ankh-amen's favorite queens."
 The two of them shared a series of day-to-day adventures that made satiric commentary on daily life in the city during the 1910s and 1920s.

-Because he was a cockroach, Archy was unable to operate the shift key on the typewriter (he jumped on each key to type; since using shift requires two keys to be pressed simultaneously, he physically could not use capitals), and so all of his verse was written without capitalization or punctuation.
-(Writing in his own persona, though, Marquis always used correct capitalization and punctuation.
-As E. B. White wrote in his introduction to The Lives and Times of Archy and Mehitabel, it would be incorrect to conclude that, "because Don Marquis's cockroach was incapable of operating the shift key of a typewriter, nobody else could operate it.")
+Due to his small size, Archy was unable to operate the shift key on the typewriter and thus wrote his stories entirely in lowercase, with no punctuation.
+When Marquis wrote in his own persona, though, he always used correct capitalization and punctuation.
+As E. B. White wrote in his introduction to The Lives and Times of Archy and Mehitabel, it would be incorrect to conclude that, "because Don Marquis's cockroach was incapable of operating the shift key of a typewriter, nobody else could operate it."

-There was at least one point in which Archy happened to jump onto the shift lock key—a chapter titled "CAPITALS AT LAST".
+There was at least one point in which Archy happened to jump onto the shift lock key, a chapter titled "CAPITALS AT LAST".

 Pete the Pup is another of Marquis' characters.
 Pete is a Boston Terrier with a passion for life and devotion to his "master".
 Like Marquis' other animal characters, Pete types his poetry at night on the author's typewriter (seldom capitalizing or using punctuation).
 Unlike many of the other characters' contributions, Pete writes about his uncomplicated life without strong political or social references.